couchbase/kv_engine/docs/BinaryProtocol.md

           the server).
 It may be used from the client to determine if the server supports VATTRs in a generic way (can request $<VATTR> and will either succeed or fail with SubdocXattrUnknownVattr).
 Requires XATTR.
+* `PiTR` This is purely information (it does not enable / disable anything on the server).
+It may be used from the client to determine if the server supports Point in Time Recovery.

 Response: